Ageing well, living mindfully

 Overview

 What does it mean to age mindfully - and how can mindfulness support us to do that?
+How can we live well as we journey through the second half of our life?

-On this retreat, we'll be acknowledging and enquiring into the challenges and rewards of ageing, the possibility of growing wisdom, and a more authentic journey forward.
+On this 5-night retreat, we'll be acknowledging and enquiring into the challenges and rewards of ageing, the possibility of growing wisdom, and a more authentic journey forward.

 We'll be gently and non-judgmentally exploring the joys and fears around ageing, finding out what is right here, right now, in our bodies, our mental and our emotional states.